-1 23 United States Code (U.S.C.)
+&lt;sup>1 23 United States Code (U.S.C.)
 134(j) and (k)(3) and (4); 23 U.S.C.
 204; 49 U.S.C.
-5303; 23 Code of Federal Regulations Part 450 Sections 326, 328, 330, 332 and 334; and Florida Statutes (F.S.) s.339.175, s339.135(4)(c) and 4(d), and 427.051(1)
+5303; 23 Code of Federal Regulations Part 450 Sections 326, 328, 330, 332 and 334; and Florida Statutes (F.S.) s.339.175, s339.135(4)(c) and 4(d), and 427.015(1)

 The TIP is developed by the MPO in cooperation with the Florida Department of Transportation (FDOT), state and local governments, and public transit operators who are each responsible for providing the MPO with estimates of available federal and state funds.
 This collaborative effort ensures that projects programmed in the FDOT Work Program address the MPO's highest transportation project priorities and are consistent with the overall transportation goals of the surrounding metropolitan area.
 Following approval by the MPO Board and the Governor of Florida, the TIP is included in the FDOT State Transportation Improvement Program (STIP).
-The TIP is a five-year, fiscally constrained, multi-modal program of transportation projects within the Collier Metropolitan Planning Area (MPA).
+The TIP is a fiveyear, fiscally constrained, multi-modal program of transportation projects within the Collier Metropolitan Planning Area (MPA).
 The MPA is the geographic planning region for the MPO (see Figure 1 above).
 The projects in the TIP are presented in Year of Expenditure (YOE) dollars which takes inflation into account.
-TIP projects include highway, transit, sidewalk/bicycle paths and/or facilities, congestion management, road and bridge maintenance, transportation planning, and transportation alternative program activities to be funded by 23 C.F.R.
-450.324(c).
-The TIP also includes aviation projects; and all regionally significant transportation projects for which Federal Highway Administration (FHWA) or Federal Transit Administration (FTA) approval is required.
-For informational purposes, this TIP also identifies other transportation projects, as defined in 40 CFR 450.324 (c)(d), that are not funded with federal funds.
+TIP projects include highway, sidewalk/bicycle paths and/or facilities, congestion management, road transit, maintenance, transportation planning, and transportation alternative program activities to be funded (see 23 CFR 450.326(e)).
+The TIP also includes aviation projects; and all regionally significant transportation projects for which Federal Highway Administration (FHWA) or Federal Transit Administration (FTA) approval is required (see 23 CFR 450.326(f)).
+For informational purposes, this TIP also identifies other transportation projects that are not funded with federal funds (see Sec.
+339.175(8)(c), F.S.).